 - As a rule, if your phone has internet, then your Hotspot is working.
 If you get the 'no internet access' message, wait two or three minutes for it to go away before trying other troubleshooting steps.

-- Sometimes the first connection attempt has to time out before the system will connect.
-In some cases, you may need to restart your Laptop, and / or your phone.
+- Sometimes the first connection attempt has to timeout before the system connects.
+In some cases, you may need to restart your Laptop, and or your phone.

 How to Connect a Laptop to the Internet with Samsung USB